Yave-Yu/Mesen-Y/README.md

-# Mesen-X
+# Mesen-Y

-Mesen-X is a fork of Mesen, which is a cross-platform NES/Famicom emulator for Windows & Linux built in C++ and C#.
+Mesen-Y is a fork of Mesen-X, which is a fork of Mesen, it is an NES/Famicom emulator built in C++ and C#.
-The original Mesen project has paused development, and this fork is meant to collect patches contributed by the community.
+The original Mesen project has stopped development, and this fork is meant to collect patches contributed by the community.

 Changes include:
 * Support for newer versions of Mono, for running Mesen on Linux